Formalizing Stack Safety as a Security Property: Formalization

 Two event traces $\obsT_1$ and $\obsT_2$ are {\em similar}, written \(\obsT_1 \eqsim \obsT_2\), if the sequence of non-silent events is the same.
 That is, we compare up to deletion of \(\tau\) events.
 Note that this results in an infinite silent trace being similar to any trace.
-So, a trace that silently diverges due to a failstop will fulfill this property vacuously.
+So, a trace that silently diverges due to a failstop will be vacuously similar to all other traces.